 You may not be struggling with common symptoms of psychological distress, but you may still be committed to exploring your mind and developing it to further your potential.

-The Psychodynamic approach aims to do just that.
+My approach aims to do just that.
 It encourages a deep level of engagement with the unconscious mind, equipping people with the tools to develop a new way of thinking.
 This kind of work is highly suitable for those who are invested in working on themselves in the service of moving towards their life goals.

 The level of psychological engagement encouraged by psychodynamic work tends to result in people feeling more able to disrupt patterns that no longer serve them over time (including those that lead to self-sabotage), and make choices that are more aligned with their ambitions.
 The process can be emotionally difficult, but rewarding at the same time.